Have you ever heard of baby led weaning? If so, you may wonder what’s different about baby led weaning from other ways of feeding your baby.

 Will babies choke with baby led weaning?

 One thing to be aware of: When you first see a baby trying baby led weaning, it may look like the child is choking sometimes.
 He’s not!
 If his gag reflex kicks in, that’s actually a good thing that protects your child.
 Don’t stick your finger in and try to fish the food out.
-You’re more likely to accidentally push the food back further in his throat than to actually remove it this way.
+You’re more likely to accidentally push the food back further in his throat, causing choking, than to actually remove it this way.

 Conclusions on baby led weaning